deislabs/hippo-docs/content/quickstart.md

 For this quickstart, the main concepts that you will use include:

+* [WebAssembly]

-* [WebAssembly]: A binary containing your application which has been compiled to a byte code understood by WebAssembly runtimes.
+    A binary containing your application which has been compiled to a byte code understood by WebAssembly runtimes.
 Normally your application may be compiled so that it runs natively on an operating system and architecture, such as linux/amd64.
 Applications must be compiled for wasm+WASI in order to be runnable by Hippo.

+    Not familiar with WebAssembly?
+Take a quick tour of [WebAssembly in a Hurry][WebAssembly] to get up to speed.
+* [Bindle]

-* [Bindle]: A versioned package containing your WebAssembly module and supporting files.
+    A versioned package containing your WebAssembly module and supporting files.
+* [Hippo]

-* [Hippo]: The platform that serves WebAssembly modules.
+    The platform that serves WebAssembly modules.

 [WebAssembly]: /webassembly/
 [Bindle]: /architecture/#bindle